SAFE2 Price Tops $236.23 on Top Exchanges (SAFE2)

-SAFE2 (SAFE2) traded flat against the US dollar during the 1-day period ending at 8:00 AM E.T. on April 9th.
-SAFE2 has a market capitalization of $12.45 million and approximately $2,498.00 worth of SAFE2 was traded on exchanges in the last 24 hours.
-In the last week, SAFE2 has traded flat against the US dollar.
-One SAFE2 coin can currently be bought for $236.23 or 0.01385238 BTC on popular cryptocurrency exchanges.
+SAFE2 (SAFE2) traded flat against the dollar during the 24-hour period ending at 16:00 PM Eastern on April 12th.
+One SAFE2 coin can currently be purchased for about $236.23 or 0.01385238 BTC on major cryptocurrency exchanges.
+In the last week, SAFE2 has traded flat against the dollar.
+SAFE2 has a market capitalization of $12.45 million and $2,498.00 worth of SAFE2 was traded on exchanges in the last day.

 - Wrapped Cardano (WADA) traded up 2.7% against the dollar and now trades at $1.09 or 0.00002493 BTC.